sundarnagarajan/rdp-thinbook-linux/README.md

 - Battery time-to-full and time-to-empty calculation

 ### What is not working yet
-**UPDATE (20170905): With kernel 4.13 (released on 2017-09-03), SOUND ALSO WORKS!
-Everything on the RDP Thinbook now works perfectly in Linux.
+**Everything on the RDP Thinbook now works perfectly in Linux.**
 All files, scripts and documentation on this repository have been updated and tested.

 This was the bug that held up sound support - fixed with es8316 driver: [Bug 189261 - Chuwi hi10/hi12 (Cherry Trail tablet) soundcard not recognised - rt5640](https://bugzilla.kernel.org/show_bug.cgi?id=189261)